noahjutz/kasd_experiments/06/hapi_api/README.md

    1. which tests are required to prove that this requirement is fulfilled?
    1. for each test:
       1. Red, green, refactor.

+## Troubleshooting

+### I don't know where this "\_id": {} is coming from.

+In the output, the expected text is in red and the actual text is in green, i don't know why it's mixed up.

+When you use the mongodb node driver to insert objects, the new ids will be attached to the objects you pass.
+To prevent this from happening, pass `forceServerObjectId: true`.